mabuni1998/GFRM-laser-quantum-phase-noise/README.md

 params = [P,gamma_r,kappa,gamma_A,n0,alpha]
 ```

 In the code, one defines the different events and their effect on the populations by giving a matrix `A`.
-The matrix should have dimensions (`rows` \\times `columns`) , where rows is the number of stochastic variables (here three: na, ne, and phi) and columns is the number of events (here 6).
+The matrix should have dimensions (`rows` $\times$ `columns`) , where rows is the number of stochastic variables (here three: na, ne, and phi) and columns is the number of events (here 6).
 ```julia
 #Define the matrix A that defines the popultion changes for each event.
 A =[-1 -1  0  1  1  0; #Photon population change